Dry Kibble Is High In Carbohydrates Contributing To Yeast, Autoimmune, Digestive And Allergy Problems

 - Dry kibble is made using carbohydrates.
-Yes, grain-free is a better choice of carbohydrates but other carbohydrates such as potatoes, yams, sweet potatoes, garbanzo beans, tapioca, etc are still high in sugars and help bacteria and yeast to grow.
+Yes, grain-free is a better choice of carbohydrates but other carbohydrates such as potatoes, yams, sweet potatoes, garbanzo beans, tapioca, etc. are still high in sugars and help bacteria and yeast to grow.
 If you have a pet with allergies (or worse a cat with autoimmune issues getting flareups) and still getting yeast infections, ear infections or urinary tract infections, dry kibble could be one of the culprits.
 Keep in mind though that senior pets with pancreatitis, kidney or liver disease need a higher carbohydrate diet but using a canned form is often easier for them to digest.
 Cats are carnivores and have no need for carbohydrates so all the dry food is doing is breaking down into sugar helping to weaken your cat's immune system.

 - Protein sourcing in dry kibble can be misleading.
 How much of your pet's protein is coming from fresh fish or meat vs potatoes and starches?
 Many forms of dry kibble are loaded with hard-to-digest grains which are the primary source of protein.

 - Dry food, in and of itself, lacks moisture which is problematic for pets with kidney problems or a history of urinary tract issues.
 Cats, especially, can be water avoiders.
 Also, dry food can accumulate mold, depending upon how it is stored.
 This is a problem especially for pets that tend to have yeast.

 1) Try to slowly introduce a raw frozen diet or some canned food into your pet's diet and if possible reduce or eliminate the dry kibble.
 You can also try substituting a small amount of homemade food for the dry kibble.